-5.5 Origin of the Material
+5.5.
+Determination of the Origin of the Material

-If a material is not a main or primary product and if it does not qualify as a waste, it may still qualify as a residue.
+If a material is not a product and if it does not qualify as a waste, it may still qualify as a residue.
 The RED II distinguishes between two types of residues, those resulting from a processing step and those which are directly generated by agriculture, aquaculture, fisheries and forestry.
 The auditor therefore must verify where the material originates.
-If a material is directly generated by agriculture, aquaculture, fisheries and forestry and it is neither deliberately produced (see chapter 4.4.2) nor does it qualify as a waste (see chapter 4.4.4), it meets the definition of an agricultural, aquaculture, fisheries or forestry residue (see chapter 3.2).
+If a material is directly generated by agriculture, aquaculture, fisheries and forestry and it is neither deliberately produced nor does it qualify as a waste, it meets the definition of an agricultural, aquaculture, fisheries or forestry residue.